Sofistico/Sofistico/README.md

 ### Hi there 👋
-I am a small practioner of the art of thaumaturgy, otherwise know as coding.<br/>
+I'm a small practioner of the art of thaumaturgy, otherwise know as coding.<br/>

 Working as a .Net Developer.<br/>